top of page

 Chorchori Bengali Vegetable Stew

-Chorchori is a beautiful, dense Bengali stew that exemplifies the maxim, “waste not, want not.”
+This a beautiful, dense Bengali stew exemplifies the maxim, “waste not, want not.”
 Families repurpose whatever vegetables they still have on hand by the end of the week, making this dish endlessly varied.
-Even vegetable stems, typically discarded, are included here, making chorchori as flavorful and nutritious as it is practical and frugal.
-Whole chilies make this dish mildly hot, so just add or subtract them as per your preferences.
-This tasty chorchori variation is mustard oil-ghee-sugar-salt free.
+Even vegetable stems, typically discarded, are included here, making Chorchori as flavorful and nutritious as it is practical, frugal, and environmentally friendly.The chilis make this dish mildly hot, but you can add or subtract them as you prefer.
+This tasty Chorchori variation is oil-ghee-sugar-salt free, making it even more health-promoting.
+Dishes like Chorchori are excellent ways to reduce kitchen waste in the most delicious ways.

 Serves 3 to 4